-5 Tips to Reduce Your Breast Cancer Risk
+5 Important Tips to Reduce the Risk of Breast Cancer

 Now a day, breast cancer is considered one of the largest health threats to the female gender.
 Minimizing the risk of infection by this deadly complication is, therefore, a necessary measure that all ladies should look out for.

 Various ways are considered vital in lowering the chances of infection, and the following five are among the best and most effective.

 To reduce the risk of breast infection is having the appropriate body weight for your body type.
 Increased weight gain is likely predisposing factor to breast cancer, especially after menopause.